Occupational Therapy (MS)

 - Students in the Master of Science in Occupational Therapy degree program are required to achieve a minimum grade of "C" in each course in the occupational therapy curriculum.
 This minimum grade of "C" reflects only the letter grade since many courses will require an 80% or 90% competency in order to be considered passing level.

-- A student who receives a "D" or "F" will be academically dismissed.
+- A student who receives a grade below "C" will be academically dismissed.